Where to Find Delicious Donuts in Philadelphia

 Thanksgiving pie-flavored offerings

-The donuts at Federal Donuts fall into three groups—classics like old fashioned glazed, hot sugared donuts straight from the fryer, and fancy donuts that run the gamut from raspberry mascarpone to pumpkin pie and Irish potato.
+The donuts at Federal Donuts fall into three groups—classics like old fashioned glazed, hot sugared donuts straight from the fryer, and fancies that run the gamut from raspberry mascarpone to pumpkin pie and Irish potato.
 Try one with Federal’s other specialty, their epic twice-fried chicken, which is available as individual pieces, on a sandwich with buttermilk dressing, and even in a salad.
 Anything you choose here is almost guaranteed to be a home run.

 Beiler’s Donuts